TurakhiaLab/panman/docs/quickstart.md

 ./build_panman.sh
 ```
 !!!Note
-    The above script is particuarly designed to be used in the docker container build either from provided docker image or the DockerFile (instructions provided [here](install.md))
+ The above script is particularly designed to be used in the docker container build either from the provided docker image or the DockerFile (instructions provided [here](install.md))